inducer/pyublas/doc/installing.rst

 This tutorial will walk you through the process of building PyUblas.
 To follow, you really only need three basic things:

 * A UNIX-like machine with web access.
+(Running Windows?
+See :ref:`boost-build-install`.)
 * A C++ compiler, preferably a Version 4.x gcc.
 * A working `Python <http://www.python.org>`_ installation, Version 2.4 or newer.